rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 5. Click on `+ Create service binding`

   - Give your binding a name, for example `cosmosdb-city`
+  - Select the available `Subscription` in the drop down list
-  - Select the Cosmos DB account and database we created and keep the default `sql` API type
+  - Select the `Azure Cosmos DB` as the `Binding type` and `azure-spring-coud-cosmosdb` for the Database name we created and keep the default `sql` API type
   - In the drop-down list, select the primary master key
   - Click on `Create` to create the database binding